Charlotte Selver’s Work is the ABC of Being Human

 This is an edited excerpt of a conversation with Don H. Johnson from Oct.
 15, 2008

-Don Hanlon Johnson, PhD, is the founder of the Somatic Psychology Program at CIIS in San Francisco where he is a Professor.
+Don Hanlon Johnson, PhD, is the founder of the Somatic Psychology Program at CIIS in San Francisco.
 His lifetime of writing and teaching has been focused on the role the body plays in social transformation.
-His latest books are Everyday Hopes, Utopian Dreams: Reflections on American Ideals; and The Meaning of Life in the 21st Century: Tensions Among Science, Religion, and Values.
+His latest book (I think, Don is very prolific) is: Diverse Bodies, Diverse Practices - Toward an Inclusive Somatics.

 Stefan: It seems to me that more than most other authors I have read in the field of somatics and psychology you emphasize the importance of Charlotte Selver and Elsa Gindler and of the German Gymnastik movement of the late nineteenth and early twentieth century.
 How did you come to that understanding?